 It’s crucial to set out your organisation’s needs and capabilities first before shopping for a CRM system.
 Basic functions such as membership and direct debit management can be done by simple CRM systems.
-If you have tech-savvy staff, you can look at open-source CRM software that they can add organisation-specific functions to, thus cutting down the cost of database management for your charity.
+If you have tech-savvy staff, you can look at open-source CRM software.
+Open-source CRM software gives users the ability to edit the core functionality of the system themselves using code.
+For charities and non-profits this is particularly useful - you could add organisation-specific functions to your CRM, thus cutting down the cost of database management for your charity.

 To get you started on your search, here’s our list of the most affordable CRM systems currently on the market.